 3. Can’t let go and just flow

-4. Tendency to get angry and irritated easily
+4. A tendency to get angry and irritated easily

 Do any of the signs seem familiar to you?
 If so don’t stress too much.
 It’s not all bad!

 Actually, once you get through the embarrassment you might be feeling right now, the hardest part is over.
-The first step in solving a problem is realizing that there is one.
+The first step in solving a problem is realizing that there is a problem.
 The second step is understanding it.

 So let’s understand why you’re a control freak.